pass-uh/pass-uh/_pages/home.md

 We are a dynamic research group at the department of [Computer Science](https://cs.uh.edu) and at the [University of Houston](http://uh.edu).

-We have two overarching goals: first, understanding, proving, and guarantying
+We have two overarching goals: first, understanding, proving, and guaranteeing
 **Software Quality**, including bug finding, security vulnerability detection, and even patch generation.
 Second, to help improve the **Software Productivity** though novel approaches.
 We particularly focus on efficient and effective code translation and program synthesis.